- Search The Registry

 - My Account

 On this date in 1937, Joe Henderson was born.
-He was an African American jazz saxophonist.
+He was a Black jazz saxophonist.

 From Lima, Ohio, Henderson's musical career started when he was a student at Kentucky State College and Wayne University in Detroit.
 After a two-year military stint from 1960 to 1962, he worked with Jack McDuff and Kenny Dorham before signing with Blue Note in 1963.
 There, he joined Horace Silver's quintet in 1964 for two years.
 Henderson's output for the label included Page One, Our Thing, and Mode For Joe, and yielded his classic compositions Recorda Me and Inner Urge.